TRACK CHAIR

 joaquin.rodriguez@grenoble-em.com

-This minitrack focuses on information systems (IS) research areas occupying the intersection of humans and technology in an organizational context.
-Central to this research agenda is exploring and understanding the role of digital technology and information in the constitution of organizational life.
-The minitrack is interested in various socio-technical issues in traditional organizational settings as well as in emergent and alternative forms of organizing such as online communities and social movements that are afforded by platforms and social media.
+This minitrack focuses on research areas within information systems (IS) that lie at the intersection of humans and technology in an organizational context.
+A central aspect of this research agenda is to explore and understand the role of digital technology and information in shaping organizational life.
+The minitrack is interested in various socio-technical issues in both traditional organizational settings and emerging and alternative forms of organizing, such as digital labor platforms, online communities, and social movements enabled by platforms and social media.
+Socio-technical issues include information systems design, development, implementation, and use research topics.
+These topics mainly concern the underlying social and organizational relations within such systems.

-Some key topics may include (1) organizational culture and identity, (2) inter-organizational relationships, and (3) digital transformation.
-Authors are invited to submit papers that may address but are not necessarily limited to, any of the following topic areas concerning socio-technical issues in organizational or inter-organizational contexts.
+Key topics may include (1) organizational culture and identity, (2) inter-organizational relationships and organizational ambidexterity, (3) algorithmic management and control.
+Authors are invited to submit papers that address, but are not limited to, the following topics related to socio-technical issues in organizational or inter-organizational contexts.

 - Organizational Culture and Identity

-- Organizational identity and major organizational changes (ex.
-Digital Transformation, Outsourcing, Mergers and Acquisitions)
+• Organizational identity and major organizational changes (e.g., Sourcing, Mergers and Acquisitions) - Inter-organizational Relationships

-- Distributed forms of working and organizing, Hybrid work models
+• Distributed forms of working and organizing, Hybrid work models - Digital Transformation

-We invite contributions that engage philosophically, theoretically, methodologically and/ or empirically with various socio-technical phenomena.
-Submissions may include, but are not limited to research papers (conceptual, theoretical, and empirical), as well as case studies, and best practices/lessons learned.
-We also welcome research-in-progress studies that strive to problematize or transcend established boundaries (theoretical, disciplinary, methodological etc.).
+We invite contributions that engage philosophically, theoretically, methodologically, and/or empirically with various socio-technical phenomena.
+Submissions may include, but are not limited to, research papers (conceptual, theoretical, and empirical), case studies, and best practices/lessons learned.
+We also welcome research-in-progress studies that strive to problematize or transcend established boundaries (theoretical, disciplinary, methodological, etc.).

 Minitrack Co-Chairs: